Table of contents:

 - enterprise transformation (directed on how the work is done within the company).

 To put it in other words, a business transformation requires to set new business models that much depend on modern market demands.
 While digital transformation is about how this model can work and what tools and solutions are necessary to make new strategies work in the best way possible, meaning facilitating business-customer area of work, business-business cooperation, as well as inner company system organization of work (business-employee).
-Digital transformation is focused on technological tools and solutions that can deal with operational problems to reach the goal of business transformation.
+As an example, digital transformation in healthcare specifically is focused on technological tools and solutions that can deal with operational problems to reach the goal of business transformation.

 The moment you set a framework of digital transformation, you can start building a roadmap of the process.
 To make it easier, remember that there are three main stages that should be outlined and divided into smaller steps in the roadmap.
 Here they are: